raarmstrong/raarmstrong.github.io/about.md

 I am an anaesthetist in the Severn Deanery and a GW4-CAT PhD Programme for Health Professionals PhD Fellow studying the use of multiomics in predicting and understanding immune-mediated complications of anaesthesia and surgery.
 I am also a Research Fellow at the Royal College of Anaesthetists Centre for Research and Improvement.

-My research interests are in health services research and using routinely collected healthcare data to improve patient outcomes after surgery.
+My research interests are in using routinely collected healthcare data and multiple 'omics to improve patient outcomes after surgery.

 ### External links